Osmose/services-test/README.md

 * Each project directory contains sub-directories (1 per test type)
 * Within each test type sub-directory you will find a "run.sh" file which should install all dependencies and kick off a test of the type indicated by the parent directory
 * Any additional files needed by that test type should be self-contained in that directory.
+* Test components shared between tests (i.e. firefox accounts login module), should be added to services-test/\_shared directory
+* Misc. tools/scripts should be added to services-test/\_utils directory

 Docker Instructions
 ----------------------